opencomputeproject/OCP-HM-AMC-Auxiliary_Management_Controller/docs/SMC_Specification/Auxiliary_Management_Controller.md

 **ThermalSubsystem**

-An SMC Redfish ThermalSubsystem *shall* be implemented, with the following properties:
+An AMC Redfish ThermalSubsystem *shall* be implemented, with the following properties:

 * *Fans*: With Fan resources representing the fans physically present on this device.
 * Fan resources *shall* contain the following properties